Captain Boomerang: George "Digger" Harkness

+Boomerang becomes a recurring enemy of the Flash and joins the Rogues, a group of villains dedicated to opposing Flash.
+Later on, Harkness joins the Suicide Squad in exchange for a pardon.
+However, his grating personality and blatant racism cause considerable friction among his teammates, and he is considered to be a dangerous, vicious, cowardly and undependable member.
+Boomerang attempted to bring some levity to his SUICIDE SQUAD stretch by becoming "The Mad Pieman", secretly splattering his teammates with "Boomerang Pies" while he played innocent.
+Amanda Waller was not amused and banished Boomerang to a deserted island as punishment.

 Captain Boomerang was killed in the Identity Crisis miniseries by Jack Drake, father of Tim Drake.
 Digger had been sent by the real killer to attack Jack Drake, only the killer double-crossed Digger and sent Drake a warning and a pistol to defend himself.
 The killer later defended the action by saying that Boomerang was hired because he was such an incompetent that Jack would only need to pull the trigger and he would be safe.
 Digger managed to kill Drake but not before he was shot himself.

-Digger was later temporarily revived by Agent James Jesse, the former Trickster, during the Rogue War storyline, when Jesse used unspecified technology to temporarily revive Boomerang in an attempt to find out information about the Rogues' current hideout.
-However, Jesse was called away due to the latest attack by the Rogues before Harkness's revival, meaning that the only person present when Harkness was briefly reanimated was Ashley Zolomon, the estranged wife of Hunter Zolomon (a former Reverse-Flash), who had been brought in based on her expertise in dealing with Rogues.
-During his brief return to life, Harkness asked Ashley to tell his son that he loved him and warn him never to reveal his mother's real name out of fear that the Rogues would kill him.